Fionn-Orourke/SOC-FPGA/index.md

 ## Project Overview

 This project demonstrates a dynamic and interactive VGA display on the Basys 3 (Artix 7) FPGA board using Vivado 2025.1.
 The design renders moving flag patterns on a monitor, with the animation and color modes controlled by the board’s onboard switches.
-The primary goal was to explore the complexity and richness that movement and user interaction can bring to otherwise simple static visual designs.
-The intended audience is academic, primarily lecturers evaluating project work.
+The primary goal was impliment movement and user interaction.
+The user interraction doesn't work correctly.

 ---